-The amount of time the roof replacement takes depends on a few factors, the size of the roof is the main one: larger roofs take a longer time, of course.
+The amount of time the roof replacement process takes depends on a couple of factors, the size of the roof being the main one.
 The type of roofing material is the other.
-Asphalt roofs are the quickest, usually being completed within a short day.
-Metal roofs are usually completed in one day, or up to two days depending on the home, while more expensive roofing materials, like wood shake or slate, can take up to a week.
+Asphalt roofs are the quickest, usually completed within a day.
+Metal roofs are usually completed in one or two days depending on the home, while roofing materials like wood shake or slate, can take up to a week.

 Step 1: Choose the Right Contractor

-Before you can begin the roof replacement process, you need to choose the right contractor.
-It’s the first step in this step-by-step guide to roof replacement, and this is not a job to take lightly.
+Working with the right contractor is the first step in this step-by-step guide to roof replacement.
 The skill and experience of your contractor can affect the quality of your roof.
-With the right contractor, you may be able to get a long-lasting roof that can handle the harsh climate of Indianapolis.
+With the right contractor, you will get a long-lasting roof that can handle the climate of Indianapolis.

-Step 2: Choose the Materials
+Step 2: Choose the Right Materials

-There are several considerations you should make as you select your roofing material.
-For instance, some materials are more appropriate for certain regions than others.
-It’s important to choose a material that will work well in your climate and will also give you the right look for your home.
+Before the roof replacement can begin, you need to choose the right materials.
+Some are more appropriate for certain regions than others.
+It is important to choose a material that will work well in your climate and will also give you the right look for your home.

-Here are some of the common options for roofing materials:
+Here are some popular roofing materials:

 Asphalt Composition Shingles

-Step 3: Removing The Old Roof
+Step 3: Removing the Old Roof

-Typically, the old shingles should be removed before the new roofing materials are laid down.
-However, there are cases where a new roofing material is to be placed over the old one.
-This is usually only possible when installing metal roofing over asphalt shingles and only if one layer of shingles is already on the roof.
+The old shingles should be removed before the new roofing materials are laid down.
+In some cases, new roofing material can be placed over the old one.
+This is only possible when installing metal roofing over asphalt shingles and only if one layer of shingles is already on the roof.

-The removal of the old roof is not just to make space for the new roof, it is also so that the roofing contractor can inspect the wood decking underneath.
+The removal of the old roof is not only to make space for the new roof but also so that the roofing contractor can inspect the wood decking underneath.
 Although removing the old roof sounds like a simple task, it requires the right equipment and manpower.

-They also may consider covering up your foliage with tarps.
-As they remove the old roof, some of the materials will fall to the ground.
-Also, place plywood against your windows and doors to prevent damage to them.
+At this stage, consider covering up your foliage with tarps since some of the materials of the old roof will fall to the ground.
+Also, place plywood against your windows and doors to prevent any damage.

-Step 2: Inspecting The Wood Decking
+Step 4: Inspecting the Wood Decking

-Step 3: Getting The Roof Surface Ready
+Step 5: Getting the Roof Surface Ready

-Drip Edge Installation – This is a piece of non-corrosive metal placed on the edges of the roof that prevents water from getting underneath them and damaging the decking.
+Drip Edge Installation – This is a piece of non-corrosive metal placed on the edges of the roof that prevents water from getting underneath and damaging the decking.

 Underlayment Installation – The underlayment is a water-resistant or waterproof material placed between the wood decking and the roofing materials.
 It prevents the water from rain or melting ice from seeping into the wood decking and causing damage to the roof surface.

-Step 4: Installing The New Roofing Materials
+Step 6: Installing the New Roofing Materials

-Step 5: Cleanup and Final Inspection
+Step 7: Cleanup and Final Inspection

-Common Questions Regarding Roof Replacement
+Frequently Asked Questions Regarding Roof Replacement

 This is due to the fact that postponing a roof replacement could cause more damage to your home.
-If you wait to replace it, you risk water damage and other complications.
+If you wait to replace it, you risk further water damage and other complications.
 The sooner you schedule your replacement, the better.

 How Long Does the Process Take?

 Asphalt shingles are by far the simplest to install, and only take about one or two days for installation.
-But the size of your home does directly affect the time it takes for your roof to be replaced.
+But the size of your home will directly affect the time it takes for your roof to be replaced.